Namesake: History

 which originates in English Bible translations as a rendering of a Hebrew idiom meaning "to protect one's reputation" or possibly "vouched for by one's reputation."
-A familiar example which schoolchildren used to learn by heart is in Psalm 23:3, "he leadeth me in the paths of righteousness for his name's sake" (King James Bible, 1604), or in the metrical version "e’en for his own name’s sake" (Rous 1641, Scottish Psalter 1650, see The Lord's My Shepherd).
+Examples are in Psalm 23:3, "He leadeth me in the paths of righteousness for His name's sake" (King James Bible, 1604), or in the metrical version "e'en for His own name's sake" (Rous 1641, Scottish Psalter 1650, see The Lord's My Shepherd).

 Proper usage

 When namesake refers to something or someone who is named after something or someone else, the second recipient of a name is usually said to be the namesake of the first.
 This usage usually refers to humans named after other humans, but current usage also allows things to be or have namesakes.
 Sometimes the first recipient can also be called the namesake; however, the correct and unambiguous term would be the eponym.

 Family

 Naming a child after a relative, friend, or well-known person is a common practice in the English-speaking world.
 Continued practise of naming a child after the parent or grandparent may result in several relatives (e.g. cousins) being namesakes of each other despite not having been named after each other.

 Among Ashkenazi Jews, it is customary to name a child after a dead relative, such as the child's grandparent, but never after a living person.
 Sephardic Jews traditionally are encouraged to name their children after relatives, living or dead.
 Greek families traditionally name a child after its paternal grandparents and the second child of the same sex is named after its maternal grandparents.